belovedpearl/Green_Space-PP1/README.md

    * To promote nature to its users.
    * To showcase the services the users can get through the platform.
    * To provide option for users to get quick quote for services required from random provider before finally settling for one.
-   * To keep its users up to date with relevant updates in garden practices.
+   * To keep its users up to date with relevant updates in gardening practices.
    * To promote people's understanding of gardening through newsletter sent regularly.
-   * To build a community of garden lovers promoting right practice
+   * To build a community of gardening lovers promoting right practice

 ---